DIsaacman/Shoex/README.md

-## Detailed Usage - Buying Tokens
+## Detailed Usage - Buying the ERC-20 Tokens

+Initially the token will be hosted on the Ethereum Network as a Solidity Smart Contract.
+Users will need sufficient ETH for the transaction (Including Gas Fees) using their preffered wallet.
+Sufficient testing has been conducted on a local ETH testnet as detailed below.

+### Presale

-ShoeX will conduct a Presale to raise funds directly on the Ethereum blockchain as a Crowdsale smart contract in Solidity.
-In addition, ShoeX will sell digital ERC-20 tokens called Sneaky Coins to raise capital to invest in the sneaker collateral.
-Presale is open only to the selected investors who believe in ShoeX.
+ShoeX will conduct a Presale to raise funds directly on the Ethereum blockchain.
+ShoeX will sell digital ERC-20 tokens called Sneaky Coins to raise capital for initial inventory and warehousing.
+Presale is open only to the whitelisted investors who sign up through our KYC portal.

+### Crowdsale

-The public ICO offers investors the option of withdrawing their funds if the goal is not met.
-Furthermore, the ICO will be capped at the investor level, e.g. no investor can buy more than 100 tokens.
+The second round of funding will come from a Crowdsale (ICO).
+The public ICO wil also offer investors the option of withdrawing their funds if the funding goal is not met.
+Furthermore, the ICO will be capped at the investor level, e.g. no investor can buy more than 100 tokens to ensure a fair distribution.

 The benefit of the ERC-20 standard will be that tokens are immutable,  transparent, and tradable in a peer-to-peer fashion.
 In addition, the tokens can be self custodied and stored in a hardware wallet for safekeeping.

+---

-## User Instructions
+# User Instructions

-### Back End deployment
+## Back End deployment

 To run the solidity code in Remix, please complie the solution files and follow the steps below gif for the deployment of the crowdsale contracts.